captn3m0/codechef/_problems/medium/LABEL.md

     current: 1493557732
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME35/mandarin/LABEL.pdf), [Russian](http://www.codechef.com/download/translated/LTIME35/russian/LABEL.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME35/vietnamese/LABEL.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME35/mandarin/LABEL.pdf), [Russian](http://www.codechef.com/download/translated/LTIME35/russian/LABEL.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME35/vietnamese/LABEL.pdf) as well.

 Chef likes to play with trees a lot, so his best friend Smurf has given him a tree **T** consisting of **N** nodes numbered from **1** to **N**.